 MAPLETON, N.D. — Authorities have identified 13 people involved in a serious crash involving a van full of girls basketball players and another car Thursday night, June 28, south of Mapleton.

-The crash happened at 8:41 p.m. on Cass County Road 15 and 42nd Street SE, approximately four miles west of West Fargo, according to a news release.
+The crash happened at 8:41 p.m. on Cass County Road 15 and 42nd Street Southeast, about 4 miles west of West Fargo, according to a news release.

 Police identified the driver of the car as Levi Allmaras, 23, of West Fargo.
 Cameron Bolton, 22, of Fargo, was a passenger in the car with Allmaras.
 Both were transported to Sanford Medical Center and are listed in critical condition.